 When doing your weekly grocery shopping (if that’s your routine), choose a variety of different proteins to switch things up for the week.
 To give you an idea, I always have many of the following on hand:

-- Chicken (wings, bone-in and boneless thighs, and breast)
+- Chicken (wings, bone-in and boneless thighs, breast, and even a whole chicken)

-- Beef (ribeye, porter house or New York steaks, flanken, flank steak)
+- Beef (ribeye steaks, porter-house or New York steaks, flanken short ribs, flank steak)

-- Fish (fresh or frozen salmon, arctic char, cod, fresh cat fish)
+- Fish (fresh or frozen salmon, arctic char, fresh cod, fresh cat fish)

-When I have different proteins in the fridge or freezer to choose from, I feel confident that I can whip something up that we will all enjoy in a reasonable amount of time and feel good.
+When I have different protein in the fridge or freezer to choose from, I feel confident that I can whip something up that we will all enjoy and in a reasonable amount of time.